gintonicai/documentation/mvp/distillery-subchain-guide/earning-rewards.md

 ## Earning Rewards on the gintonic Network

 You've set up your node, joined the network, and now your GPU is humming away, contributing to AI tasks.
-But how exactly do you earn those sweet $GIN tokens?
+But how exactly do you earn those sweet $GIN?
 Let's break it down.

 ### How Rewards are Calculated